 That’s what happened to me this morning as I was about to make the batch of Memphis BBQ sauce and I realized that the “tomato sauce” I wrote on the grocery list had come back in the bags as jugs of ketchup, because that’s what ketchup is called in Australia.

 I was already a little nervous about my untried base recipe, though it came from Serious Eats, and I usually like their take.
 I was worried because it had LOTS of ingredients and the sauce I considered the very best of all those I ate in the general vicinity of Memphis, from Helen’s BBQ in Brownsville, TN didn’t seem all that fussy to me.
 I started to get a paralyzing dread feeling.
 But then I asked myself, what would Helen do?
-That’s Helen Miller, the United States’ only female African American BBQ pitmaster, whose wood smoked pork shoulder lures diners from not only surrounding states, but other countries, as her guest book attests.
+That’s Helen Turner, the United States’ only female African American BBQ pitmaster, whose wood smoked pork shoulder lures diners from not only surrounding states, but other countries, as her guest book attests.

 Helen lived through the Jim Crow era in the Deep South.
 “Do you think she’d get all panicky because she had to work with ketchup instead of tomato sauce?”
 I asked myself.
 Then I asked myself what time it was in Memphis and decided to give Helen a call.
 It was 3 pm and though they had customers she remembered me and came to the phone.
 I asked her if she might possibly share her BBQ sauce recipe with me if I promised to never ever tell anyone what it was or to put it on my blog.